Medical Project

 Accommodation

 You will stay in a volunteer house next door to the clinic.
 Depending on the number of volunteers, you may have your own room or may share with one other person of the same gender.
-Only a maximum of 8 volunteers can be accommodated at any given time so there is a house-share or family type environment.
-The house has a kitchen, bathroom and living room, electricity and hot water are freely available.
+Only a maximum of 8 volunteers can be accommodated at any given time so there is a house-share or family-type environment.
+The house has a kitchen, bathroom and living room; electricity and hot water are freely available.
 Volunteers are expected to help with the cleaning and cooking.

 The doctors and nurses stay in a separate but adjoining building.
 However, they still share the communal areas with the volunteers, and are involved with the cooking and cleaning too.